-HP 3323 Early National Period and the Civil War (3 credit hours)
+HP 3323 Early National Period: 1783-1850 (3 credit hours)

 A study focusing on the American Republic in its formative stages.
-Beginning with the Confederation government and concluding with the Civil War, the course focuses on political, economic, and social developments in the new republic.
+Beginning with the Confederation government and concluding with the Compromise of 1850, the course focuses on the political and economic development of the new republic and the growth of a distinctively American culture and political institutions.
+Prerequisite: U.S. History I & II (HP 1483, 1493) and Historical Methods (HP 2112) OR permission of the instructor.